HIP: Hessian Interatomic Potentials without derivatives: Appendix

 \subsubsection{Convergence Criteria}

-Throughout our experiments, we adopt the following convergence criteria, set forth by the Gaussian software and widely used in different codebases.
+Throughout our experiments, we adopt the following convergence criteria, as shown in table \ref{tab:convergence_criteria}, set forth by the Gaussian software and widely used across different codebases.
 All criteria need to be met for a geometry to be considered converged.